 The ability to distribute and signal applications targeted at receivers with different capabilities;

 The ability to pre-announce the timing of a URL switch, and the application resources that will be needed at the time of the switch.

+The ability to announce the entry page via broadband-downloadable only, or both broadcast-delivered and broadband-downloadable.